deano87/campaign-monitor/README.md

 ### Test Notes

 I chose GoLang to solve the first 4 requirements.
-The reason for choosing it is that Go is simple to read & understand, has great integrated unit testing, it's extremely fast & there's a lot of community support
+The reason for choosing it is because Go is simple to read & understand, has great integrated unit testing, it's extremely fast & there's a lot of community support

 All test scenarios are built to cover 100% of the code written for each requirement